-With ExpressVPN winning virtually everything so far, you can see how this is going to turn out, so we’ll wrap up quick.
-But this is a category where the ExpressVPN vs TunnelBear VPN battle might tip toward the big Bear.
+With ExpressVPN winning virtually everything so far in this comparison, you can see how this is going to turn out, so we’ll wrap up quickly.
+But this is a category where the battle might tip toward the big Bear.

 ExpressVPN offers 3 price plans.
 While the cheapest rate by default is $8.32 per month, you can grab a coupon for three months free.
 Below are the prices with the three months free coupon:

 This is on the higher end of the price spectrum.
 It’s clear that ExpressVPN is not the cheapest VPN you will find.

 Refunds: All ExpressVPN plans include a 30-day money-back guarantee.